 - 2 days of adventure in a small group with a dedicated climbing instructor

 What does the price NOT include?

 - Transport to and from Linthal

-By signing up for this event, you agree that you have read our terms and conditions in the “What we’re about” section of our Meetup group and that you will adhere to these terms and conditions.
+By signing up for this event, you agree that you have read, understood, and will adhere to our Terms and Conditions in the “What we’re about” section of our Meetup group.

 - Mountain Brook 4-day Trekking Experience in Lauterbrunnen Valley